fabric8io/fabric8/docs/fabric8OnOpenShift.md

 ## Install Fabric8 on OpenShift

-[Fabric8 apps](fabric8Apps.html) have been packaged to make them easy to install on Kubernetes or OpenShift.
+[Fabric8 apps](fabric8Apps.html) have been [packaged](http://repo1.maven.org/maven2/io/fabric8/apps/distro/2.2.2/distro-2.2.2-templates.zip) to make them easy to install on Kubernetes or OpenShift.

 ### Install via the console

+If you are already running the [fabric8 console](http://fabric8.io/guide/console.html) you can use it to install all the other [Fabric8 apps](fabric8Apps.html) and quickstarts.
+If you are not yet running the [fabric8 console](http://fabric8.io/guide/console.html) then try [install it via the CLI below](#console).

-When you are on the `Apps` tab in the [fabric8 console](http://fabric8.io/guide/console.html) click on the `Run...` button.
+When you open the [fabric8 console](http://fabric8.io/guide/console.html) select the `Apps` tab then click on the `Run...` button (top right green butotn).

 This will list all of the installed [OpenShift Templates](http://docs.openshift.org/latest/dev_guide/templates.html) on your installation.

 * To Run any of the installed templates just click the `Run` button (the green play button).
 * To install any new [OpenShift Templates](http://docs.openshift.org/latest/dev_guide/templates.html) or other Kubernetes resources just drag and drop the JSON file onto the `Apps` tab!
+  * You can download the [fabric8 templates 2.2.2 distribution](http://repo1.maven.org/maven2/io/fabric8/apps/distro/2.2.2/distro-2.2.2-templates.zip) unzip and drag the JSON files you want to install onto the [fabric8 console](http://fabric8.io/guide/console.html) and they should appear on the `Run...` page
 * You can also install other OpenShift Templates or Kubernetes resources via the **oc** command line tool:

     oc create -f jsonOrYamlFileOrUrl